RVNL shares in news today on fresh order win, check details

-Shares of Rail Vikas Nigam Ltd (RVNL) are in news today after the state-run firm said it received a letter of acceptance for an order worth Rs 3,622 crore from Bharat Sanchar Nigam Limited (BSNL).
-The order is for the development (creation, upgradation, and operation & maintenance) of the Middle Mile network of BharatNet under the design, build, operate, and maintain (DBOM) model.
+Shares of Rail Vikas Nigam Ltd (RVNL) are in news today after the firm said it won an order worth from Rs 625 crore from South Central railway for engineering, procurement and construction (epc) contract agreement for doubling of track between Parbhani to Parli stations.

-RVNL stock fell 1.31% to Rs 371.90 on BSE in the previous session.
-Market cap of RVNL stood at Rs 77,541 crore on BSE.
-RVNL shares have a one-year beta of 1.5, indicating high volatility during the period.

 RVNL is an executing arm of Indian Railways and works for and on behalf of the ministry for projects assigned to it for execution.
 It works on a turnkey basis and undertakes the full cycle of project development from conceptualisation to commissioning including stages of design, preparation of estimates, calling and award of contracts, project and contract management.